Back to all posts

 Larger code bases often have orphans in them.
 There are parts of the codebase that are not used anymore but are still in the repo and still have tests run with them.
 They often contain assumptions about the environment that were true when the code was actively used but have since changed.

 One symptom of orphan code is resource leaks.
 Tests may allocate a resource (say a database table) and not properly clean it up.
-Because the test is an orphan no one realizes that this is the cause of a flaky test.
+Because the test is an orphan, no one realizes that this is the cause of a flaky test.

-Orphan code can also leave old data and code vulnerabilities exposed, without the team even knowing it exists anymore!
-Much like an abandoned house, the orphan code slowly bitrots and eventually tests begin to fail.
+Orphan code can also leave old data and code vulnerabilities exposed without the team even knowing it exists anymore!
+Much like an abandoned house, the orphan code slowly bitrots, and eventually, tests begin to fail.
 The solution is usually to delete the orphan code and related tests.
 The old code is still available in the version control history if it really is needed again.

 Other